Kentaakakashi/GameBackend/README.md

 ## Notes

 This repo is opinionated on purpose.
-The code tries to feel like an actual person built it, which, astonishingly, should not be a rare feature.
+I did my best to make this, its actually for the game that am going to make.
 It is still clean enough to extend without wanting to punch the database.